Our Team

 Elisha Parker

-Elisha is a lawyer, regional advocate and co-founder of Cattlesales Pty Ltd. She is a Non Executive Director of Beef Australia.
+Elisha is a lawyer, regional advocate and co-founder of Cattlesales Pty Ltd. She is a Vice Chair of Beef Australia.
 Elisha was the 2020 Queensland Agrifutures Rural Women’s Award winner.
 She has held non executive director roles with NBN and AgForce Queensland’s Cattle Board.

 Company Secretary